Basel, Rathaus am 1. August 2024. Foto/Photo: TES

 The ancient Confederation

-Fact, legend or myth, the reality is that in 1315 these three Orte inflicted a devastating defeat on their Habsburg lord Leopold of Habsburg (1290-1326) near the Ägerisee and the village of Morgarten (Canton Zug).
+Fact, legend, or myth, the reality is that in 1315, these three Orte inflicted a devastating defeat on their Habsburg lord, Leopold of Habsburg (1290-1326), near the Ägerisee and the village of Morgarten (Canton Zug).
 Peasants defeated their lord’s knights.

-This scenario repeated itself several times in 1386 (Sempach), 1388 (Näfels), 1415 (conquest of Aargau) and 1460 (conquest of Thurgau) with an ever-expanding Eidgenossenschaft or Confederation until 1499 (Schwabenkrieg, Schweizerkrieg or Engadinerkrieg depending on perspective) the Peace of Basel and the ‘Eternal Peace’ with Habsburg after this war ended.
+This scenario repeated itself several times in 1386 (Sempach), 1388 (Näfels), 1415 (conquest of Aargau) and 1460 (conquest of Thurgau) with an ever-expanding Eidgenossenschaft or Confederation until 1499 (Schwabenkrieg, Schweizerkrieg or Engadinerkrieg depending on perspective), the Peace of Basel and the ‘Eternal Peace’ with Habsburg after this war ended.

 It was not a foregone conclusion, and no one foresaw it in 1291, 1513, 1648 or even 1798.
 The Reformation also divided the old Confederation of 13 cantons after 1525.
 Catholic versus Protestant cantons and religious discord in cantons, towns and villages.
 Some armed conflicts (the Kappeler wars in 1529 and 1531), the Villmerger wars (1656 and 1712), and the Sonderbund War in 1847 resulted from this disunity.

-The Bündner Wirren (1619-1639) in the Free State of the Three Leagues (Freistaat der Drei Bünde, today’s canton of Graubünden), was a religious (civil) war and a power struggle between France, Spain, Austria and Venice at the time of the Thirty Years’ War (1618-1648).
+The Bündner Wirren (1619-1639) in the Free State of the Three Leagues (Freistaat der Drei Bünde, today’s canton of Graubünden) was a religious (civil) war and a power struggle between France, Spain, Austria and Venice at the time of the Thirty Years’ War (1618-1648).
 However, these military conflicts were peanuts compared to (civil) wars in other regions of Europe until 1798.

-Simultaneaum in Sta.
+Simultaneum in Sta.
 Maria (Val Müstair, canton of Graubünden, Catholics on one side, Protestants on the other).

 There was no democracy in a modern sense, but seven cantons and Graubünden (male) citizens aged 14 or 16 decided on policy, war or peace and the appointment of key posts in the Landsgemeinde.

-Urban cantons (Bern, Zurich, Schaffhausen, Solothurn, Lucerne, Basel and Freiburg) had an oligarchic or guild-based administrative structure, but here, too, there was no dominant dynasty, personality or monarch.
+Urban cantons (Bern, Zurich, Schaffhausen, Solothurn, Lucerne, Basel, and Freiburg) had an oligarchic or guild-based administrative structure, but here too, there was no dominant dynasty, personality, or monarch.

 In any case, the (well-to-do) citizens had much more say than in the rest of Europe, although Jews, women and non-citizens were excluded.

-Johann Martin Veith (1650-1717), 1698, six Protestant cantons and the ‘true religion’ and their Tagsatzung in Schaffhausen in 1698, on the right, the Catholics and their heresy.
+Johann Martin Veith (1650-1717), 1698: Six Protestant cantons and the ‘true religion’ and their Tagsatzung in Schaffhausen in 1698; on the right, the Catholics and their heresy.
 Collection: Landesmuseum Zurich

 At the Tagsatzung, representatives of the sovereign cantons met regularly, mainly to discuss the administration of the occupied territories and international issues.
 Here, too, religion played a role.
 Six Protestant cantons, for instance, seceded in a separate Tagsatzung in 1698.
 Yet the dialogue always kept going.